My book isn’t selling! You need to concentrate on book marketing.

 Not hidden at the back of the store next to faded tourist maps of Paris.
-This is unfortunately, where most books are located on Amazon, Apple and B&N.
+This is, unfortunately, where most books are located on Amazon, Apple and B&N.

-Positioning of books today means getting a book in the very narrowest of genres (categories) as possible.
+The positioning of books today means getting a book in the very narrowest of genres (categories) as possible.

 Usually, when publishing a new title, you can choose two.
 So listing a book under ‘Romance’ is not narrow, and it will be lost amongst millions of other books.

 To get readers to find your book, it needs to be far more specific.
 Perhaps, ‘Romance – Romantic Heroes- Royalty & Aristocrats.’
 In other words, up front, for exactly what your target readers are looking for.